openssl/openssl/doc/designs/quic-design/server/quic-polling.md

-- There are separate `EPOLL_CTL_ADD` and `EPOLL_CTL_MOD` calls which are needed to add a new FD registration and modify an existing FD registration, when most of the time what is desired is an “upsert” call.
+- There are separate `EPOLL_CTL_ADD` and `EPOLL_CTL_MOD` calls which are needed to add a new FD registration and modify an existing FD registration, when most of the time what is desired is an “upsert” (update or inser) call.
 Thus callers have to track whether an FD has already been added or not.

 - Only one FD can be registered, modified, or unregistered per syscall, rather than several FDs at once (syscall overhead).